 The Institute approves the communication package within the deadline included in the communication plan and provides suggestions for modifications if considered necessary.

-The MAH is obliged to notify the Institute on the exact start date of dissemination prior to or simultaneously to the launch of the DHPCs.
-Furthermore, the MAH should return a final, signed copy of the DHPC in pdf format to the Institute via an email sent to firstname.lastname@example.org.
-The Institute will also publish the final, signed DHPC letter on its website on the first day of dissemination.
+The MAH is obliged to notify the Institute on the exact start date of dissemination prior to or simultaneously to the launch of the DHPC.
+Furthermore, the MAH should return a final, signed copy of the DHPC in pdf format to the Institute via an email sent to .
+In case of dissemination via email, OGYÉI ( ) should be included in carbon copy.

-7. Where can queries be placed on DHPCs?
+12. Where can queries be placed on DHPCs?

 Any further questions regarding the preparation or management of DHPCs may be sent to firstname.lastname@example.org.